François-Étienne Caulet: Life

-After completing his studies at the Collège of La Flèche he laboured for some time under Père de Condren, Superior of the French Oratory, and then joined Jean-Jacques Olier in founding the Vaugirard Seminary and the Company of Saint-Sulpice.
-When M. Olier accepted the parish of Saint-Sulpice (1642), Caulet became practically the head of the seminary.
+After completing his studies at the Collège of La Flèche, Caulet worked for some time under Charles de Condren, Superior of the French Oratory.
+He then joined Jean-Jacques Olier in founding the Vaugirard Seminary and the Company of Saint-Sulpice.
+When Olier accepted the parish of Saint-Sulpice (1642), Caulet became practically the head of the seminary.

-In 1644 Louis XIV, at the suggestion of St. Vincent de Paul, made him Bishop of Pamiers.
+In 1644 Louis XIV, at the suggestion of Vincent de Paul, made him Bishop of Pamiers.
 Caulet had not sought episcopal honours, but once a bishop he showed great zeal in the reformation of the clergy, the annual visitation of the diocese, the holding of synods, and the founding of schools, one of which was devoted especially to the training of teachers.
-His impulsive zeal did not fail to raise opposition.
 The chapters of Foix and Pamiers, which he tried to reform, revolted openly, and had to be coerced into submission by Briefs of Pope Alexander VII and ordinances of Louis XIV.